 • Use It or Lose It.
 The TCJA only increased the basic exclusion amount to \$10,000,000 temporarily.
 The increase is scheduled to sunset on January 1, 2026, and fall back to \$5,000,000.
 IRC § 2010(c)(3)(C).
 This introduces an additional level of complexity into the planning process since the unified credit can be used during life as well as at death.
 Thus, the question naturally arises, what if the credit was used during life to shelter more gifts than the credit amount that is permitted by the law on the date of death.
 The regulations provide that there will be no clawback of the credit on the date of death.
 Treas.
 Reg. § 20.2010-1(c).
 Nor will there be any credit remaining to shelter any bequests from tax.
 See Treas.
 Reg. § 20.2010-1(c)(2)(i) ex.1.
 This is a use-it-or-lose it situation.
-This creates some incentive to make inter vivos gifts are of appreciated property, the donee will take a carryover basis rather than a stepped up basis.
-The deceased spousal unused exclusion amount also provide that the DSUE amount will be fixed on that date and will not decline even if the taxpayer dies after 2026.
+This creates some incentive to make inter vivos gifts in advance of 2026 when the credit is slated to fall back.
+There is a downside.
+If those gifts are of appreciated property, the donee will take a carryover basis rather than a stepped up basis.
+The deceased spousal unused exclusion amount also provides an interesting wrinkle.
+If the taxpayer's spouse dies before 2026, the regulations provide that the DSUE amount will be fixed on that date and will not decline even if the taxpayer dies after 2026.
 See Treas.
 Reg. § 20.2010-1(c)(2)(iii) ex.3.
 The taxpayer's basic exclusion amount, on the other hand, will fall to the post 2026 level.
 Id.